zhrky/AnalyzeReceipt/README.md

 # AnalyzeReceipt

-Buradaki instructionları kullanarak Kendi receiptlerinizi Azure Document Intelligence servisini, PowerApps ve PowerAutomate kullanarak analiz edebilirsiniz.
+Using the instructions here, you can analyze your own receipts using the Azure Document Intelligence service, PowerApps, and PowerAutomate.

 ## Prerequisites
 - **Azure Document Intelligence** resource